-Manuals, Equipment, Tools & Spare Parts
+Manuals, Uniforms & Equipment, Tools & Spare Parts

 During assembly, each WLA was